zy12aaf168/lm-lab-intro-typescript-wonderland/README.md

 👉 Replace the call to `failImmediately` with `startAdventure` in the "What's your name?" prompt in `index.ts`

+❗ NOTE: The [nodemon tool](https://www.npmjs.com/package/nodemon) we previously mentioned means that you don't have to stop and start the application.
+Nodemon will automatically restart your application when it notices files have changed.

 Now entering a name makes some progress... but what's this about an entry code?!

 ## When is ELEVEN Smaller Than THREE?!